 How To Get And Fill Out A POLST Form

 Depending on where you live, you can either download the POLST form yourself and fill it out in conjunction with your doctor, or you may need to get the form directly from your doctor.
-POLST forms can also be completed with nurse practitioners, physicians assistants, social workers, and other medical professionals.
+POLST forms can also be completed with nurse practitioners, physician assistants, social workers, and other medical professionals.
 The form must be signed by both the patient and the physician or medical professional.
 If a medical professional has not co-signed the form, it's not legally binding.

 Storing Your POLST Form